bwalker1/ModularityBP_Cpp/README.rst

 C++ and Python.
 Our implementation allows for both weighted and unweighted single layer networks\
 as well as a variety of multilayer topologies.
 The C++ backend provides significant performance increase\
 and allows for running the algorithm at larger scale networks.
 Our method extends the approach of \
-Pan Zhang and Christopher Moore :cite:`Zhang:2014gea` and provides a convenient interface with \
+ `Pan Zhang and Christopher Moore <https://https://arxiv.org/abs/1403.5787>`_ and provides a convenient interface with \
 the standard networks analysis library, igraph.